-Ms. Chong Siw Yin, aged 65, is the Chairperson of the Board and an Executive Director of the Company.
+Ms. Chong Siw Yin, aged 66, is the Chairperson of the Board and an Executive Director of the Company.
 Ms. Chong joined the Group in March 1988, and was appointed as an Executive Director in August 2004.
 She is also a director of certain subsidiaries of the Company.
-Ms. Chong is responsible for the strategic planning, administration and human resources management of the Group and has over 33 years of management experience.
-Ms. Chong is the mother of Mr. Liu Zhuo Ming, the Chief Executive Officer and an Executive Director of the Company.
+Ms. Chong is responsible for the strategic planning, administration and human resources management of the Group and has over 34 years of management experience.
+Ms. Chong is the mother of Mr. Liu Zhuo Ming (the Chief Executive Officer and an Executive Director of the Company) and Miss Liu Ying Ying.

-Mr. Liu Zhuo Ming, aged 35, is the Chief Executive Officer and an Executive Director of the Company.
+Mr. Liu Zhuo Ming, aged 36, is the Chief Executive Officer and an Executive Director of the Company.
 Mr. Liu joined the Group in October 2008 and has served in a number of positions in the Group.
 He was appointed as an Executive Director in April 2014 and was appointed as the Chief Executive Officer in April 2017.
 Mr. Liu is also a director of certain subsidiaries of the Company.
 He graduated from Oregon State University, USA with a bachelor's degree in Computer Science.
 Mr. Liu has extensive experience in business operations and management.
-Mr. Liu is the son of Ms. Chong Siw Yin (the Chairperson of the Board and an Executive Director of the Company) and Mr. Liu Siong Song (a controlling shareholder of the Company).
+Mr. Liu is the son of Ms. Chong Siw Yin (the Chairperson of the Board and an Executive Director of the Company) and Mr. Liu Siong Song (the strategic and technical consultant and controlling shareholder of the Company).

-Mr. Tse Siu Sze, aged 53, is an Executive Director of the Company.
+Mr. Tse Siu Sze, aged 54, is an Executive Director of the Company.
 Mr. Tse joined the Group in July 1990 and has served in a number of positions in the Group.
 Mr. Tse was appointed as an Executive Director in December 2013.
-He is currently the general manager and a director of Zhongshan L.K.
+He is currently the general manager and a director of LK Injection Molding Machine Co., Ltd. (Former name: Zhongshan L.K.
 Machinery Co.
-Ltd. and Ningbo L.K.
+Ltd.) and Ningbo L.K.
+Plastic Machinery Intelligent Manufacturing Co., Ltd. (Former name: Ningbo L.K.
 Machinery Co.
-Ltd. Mr. Tse has over 30 years of experience in production management, sales and marketing.
+Ltd.).
+Mr. Tse has over 32 years of experience in production management, sales and marketing.

-Dr. Low Seow Chay, aged 71, was appointed as an Independent Non-executive Director of the Company in September 2004.
+Dr. Low Seow Chay, aged 72, was appointed as an Independent Non-executive Director of the Company in September 2004.
 He was the associate professor of the Nanyang Technological University of Singapore before his retirement in November 2012.
 Dr. Low has more than 30 years of teaching (and research) experience in mechanical engineering.
-He is a former member of the Parliament of Singapore serving the term from 1988 to 2006, and is a board member of two publicly listed companies in Singapore, namely CASA Holdings Limited and Hor Kew Corporation Limited.
-Dr. Low received a Doctor of Philosophy Degree from The University of Manchester, U.K.
+He is a former member of the Parliament of Singapore serving the term from 1988 to 2006, and is a board member of Hor Kew Corporation Limited, a publicly listed company in Singapore.
+Dr. Low received a Doctor of Philosophy Degree from The University of Manchester, U.K..